andres-lowrie/lang/docs/content/docs/control-flow/_index.md

 if = (false, _, branch:exression) -> branch
 ```

-Basically it uses the pattern matching to call a different function (or
+Basically it uses pattern matching to call a different function (or
 "branch") depending on the value of some condition; this pattern matching
 approach allows _lang_ to use `if` like any other function which comes with
 some nice benefits.